|

 CELOSIA:

-Flower name (sometimes called cockcombs or woolflowers),
+English name derived from the flower name (sometimes called cockcombs or

-derived from the Greek kelos, meaning "burned."
+woolflowers), from Greek kelos, meaning "burned."

 CENDRILLON:

-Original French form of Cinderella,
+Original French form of English Cinderella,

 meaning "little ashes."